 There are a lot of great options available when picking the best formula for gassy babies.
 Let's take a peak at the most popular ones available.

-Not only does this formula help with unwanted gassiness, but it also has some amazing aspects.
+Not only does Earth's Best Organic Formula help with unwanted gassiness, but it also has some amazing features.

-In addition, it’s filled with Omega 3 and Omega 6 to support brain development, has no artificial flavors, and is certified non-GMO.
+For example, it’s filled with Omega 3 and Omega 6 to support brain development, has no artificial flavors, and is certified non-GMO!

 If you ask me, this formula has everything your little one needs to enjoy mealtime, and every moment that follows.
-It's probably the best formula for gassy baby.
+If you ask a lot of moms, it's the best formula for gassy baby.

 For some reason it’s rare to hear Gerber being suggested when it comes to formula.
 However, parents who do use this formula often rave about how well it works for their children.
 It's popular for being the best formula for spit up and gas.